jamesfinley/Resume/src/content/resume/resume.md

 : *March 2016 -- June 2017*

 **HLK** - Front-End Web Developer
-: Kept content up to date for clients, such as Monsanto : **Skills used**
+: Kept content up to date for clients, such as Monsanto.
+: **Skills used**
 	- Responsive Web Design
 	- PHP